Andy and Sarah Lang have been married for 13 years and live in the Oxfordshire countryside.

 Whilst we have aimed the day at couples (rather than those who are without children due to being single), if your spouse is unable to attend for any reason, you are of course welcome to attend yourself, or come with a friend or family member.

-As for the day itself, there will be worship, led by Lou Fellingham and Philly Dunscombe (was Philly Lopez!), who are both dear friends and extremely gifted in leading people into the presence of God and singing truth over lives and hearts.
+As for the day itself, there will be worship, led by Lou Fellingham and Philly Dunscombe (nee Philly Lopez), who are both dear friends and extremely gifted in leading people into the presence of God and singing truth over lives and hearts.

 There will be a variety of talks, the heartbeat of which will be to bring a breath of fresh air to your story.
-We are delighted that Sheridan Voysey, Rachel Gardener, Anya Sizer, Kenneth Barnes and Charlie and Anita Cleverly will be joining us as our keynote speakers.
+We are delighted that Sheridan Voysey, Rachel Gardener, Anya Sizer, Kenneth Barnes and Saltwater and Honey will be joining us as our keynote speakers.

 A couple of the sessions will be presented similarly as in previous years, as we firmly believe their message and content are integral and vital to the day.
-However we also have new and fresh sessions coming from Rachel Gardner and Charlie and Anita Cleverly, as well as some new stories from our sofa couples, so there is much to enjoy whether you are a first timer or returning.
-Kenneth Barnes spoke brilliantly on the ethics and theology side of things at our first event, so it is wonderful to welcome him again; this session will be via a link from Boston where he now lives and works!
+However we also have new and fresh sessions coming from Rachel Gardner and Sheridan Voysey as well as some new stories from our sofa couples, so there is much to enjoy whether you are a first timer or returning.
+Kenneth Barnes spoke brilliantly on the ethics and theology side of things at our first event, so it is wonderful to welcome him again; this session will be via a link from Boston where he now lives and works.

 If you like, you can bring your winter-woolies/wellies and go for a walk to digest the content of the day and have time alone or as a couple… there will be breaks throughout the day to do this, or to sip a hot drink and eat cake!